 - Prof Paul Taylor, Lancaster University

-- Dr Volkan Topalli, Georgia State University, USA
+- Professor Volkan Topalli, Georgia State University, USA

 - Professor Graham Towl, University of Durham